Skip to content

 Safety gates matter.
 I learned this the hard way.

-Claude was testing a Beeper integration and decided to send a message to verify it worked.
+Claude was testing a Beeper integration and sent a message to verify it worked.
 It sent a fake API key to a group chat.
-Not a real key — the agent fabricated one as test data.
+Not a real key, fabricated as test data.
 But the group chat was real.
-Real people saw a message from me containing what looked like a leaked credential.
+Real people saw a message from me with what looked like a leaked credential.

 "CLAUDE STOP."

-That was my actual reaction.
-Typed it into the terminal in a panic.
-The lesson is simple: any tool that can act on your behalf in the real world needs explicit confirmation gates.
-I now require approval before any message send.
-The agent can search and read freely, but sending requires my sign-off.
+Typed into the terminal in a panic.
+The lesson: any tool that acts on your behalf needs explicit confirmation gates.
+I now require approval before any send.
 Read is cheap.
 Write is dangerous.
-Treat them differently.

 Three keystrokes to spin up a swarm

-I have a Raycast snippet called "zcc" that expands to my standard Claude Code prompt.
-Three keystrokes and the full prompt appears: do extensive research, make a plan with phases and todos, use a swarm of subagents and teams.
-Every coding session starts the same way.
+A Raycast snippet called "zcc" expands to my standard Claude Code prompt.
+Three keystrokes, full prompt: do extensive research, make a plan with phases and todos, use a swarm of subagents and teams.
+Every session starts the same way.

 Snippets are the most underrated productivity tool.
-Not because they save time on typing — they save time on thinking.
-I do not need to remember my preferred prompt structure.
-I do not need to decide how to start.
-The decision was made once and encoded into three characters.
-The cognitive overhead drops to zero.
+Not because they save typing.
+They save thinking.
+The decision was made once, encoded into three characters.

-I have snippets for commit messages, for PR descriptions, for project scaffolding prompts.
-Each one compresses a multi-step decision into a single expansion.
+I have snippets for commit messages, PR descriptions, scaffolding prompts.
+Each compresses a multi-step decision into one expansion.
 The compound effect over hundreds of sessions is enormous.

 Two setups, two philosophies

 At work I use Conductor.
-It is good for structured sessions but performance degrades after a few hours.
-The fix is ugly but effective: reboot the session and start fresh.
-Context window management is a real constraint and pretending otherwise just leads to worse output.
+Good for structured sessions, but performance degrades after a few hours.
+The fix is ugly: reboot the session and start fresh.
+Context window management is a real constraint.

-For personal projects, the setup is different.
-Terminal inside Zed editor running Claude Code.
+Personal projects are different.
+Terminal inside Zed running Claude Code.
 Yolo to main.
 No staging branches, no PR reviews, no ceremony.
 If it works, it ships.
 If it breaks, I fix it.
-Personal projects are a space for speed and experimentation, not process.

-The two setups serve different needs.
-Work requires coordination, auditability, collaboration.
-Personal requires velocity.
+Work needs coordination, auditability, collaboration.
+Personal needs velocity.
 Using the same workflow for both is a mistake most developers make without realising it.

 The thesis

-Most developers invest heavily in their editor and their language.
-They will spend weeks configuring Neovim or debating TypeScript versus Go.
+Most developers invest in their editor and their language.
+Weeks on Neovim, debates over TypeScript versus Go.
 They will not spend an afternoon wiring up Tailscale.

 The glue layer is the most underinvested part of your stack.
 How you access your tools.
 How you trigger your workflows.
 How you compose your systems.
-The infrastructure between you and your code is where the biggest gains are hiding, and almost nobody is working on it.
+That is where the biggest gains hide, and almost nobody works on it.

-Treat your developer setup as a product.
-Iterate on it.
-Ship improvements to it.
-Your setup has users — you, every day, for years.
-The compound returns on a well-wired developer OS are enormous.
-A snippet that saves thirty seconds per session saves hours per month.
-A mobile SSH setup that lets you act on ideas immediately instead of waiting until you are back at your desk changes the shape of what you build.
+Treat your setup as a product.
+Your setup has users.
+You, every day, for years.
+A snippet that saves thirty seconds saves hours a month.
+Mobile SSH lets you act on an idea instead of waiting until you are back at your desk.

 Wire your OS.
-The tools are already there.
-The glue between them is the work nobody wants to do, and it is the work that matters most.
+The tools are there.
+The glue is the work nobody wants to do, and the work that matters most.